MdMohsinHaider/java-program/README.md

 1. Write a java program to print each digit of number one by one.
 2. Write a java program to print all even digits.
 3. Write a java program to print all odd digits.
-4. Write a java program to print all digits
+4. Write a java program to print all digits and also handle zero if the number has the first digit is 0.
 5. Write a java Program to count number’s digits present in the number.
 6. Write a java Program to count even digits present in the given number.
 7. Write a java Program to count odd digits present in the given number.